 We first use ‘humanized’ yeast strains (developed with the help of a Singapore Therapeutics Development Review grant from A*STAR) to identify inhibitors against various disease targets, such as RTKs or metabolic enzymes, before testing them on human cells.
 By humanized, I mean yeast strains that have human proteins or pathways integrated into the yeast genome through genetic engineering.

 Essentially, we took humanized Baker’s yeast (Saccharomyces cerevisiae) and used them as a platform for designing drug screening strategies that can rapidly identify inhibitors against disease-causing proteins or pathways.
-These experiments eventually evolved into a collaborative project with the company Merck, where we sought to identify inhibitors against metabolic enzymes that are implicated in lung cancer.
+These experiments eventually evolved into a collaborative project with the company MSD, where we sought to identify inhibitors against metabolic enzymes that are implicated in lung cancer.

-Finally, to build our chemical compound library, we received generous support from Professor Kong Peng Lam, Executive Director of A*STAR’s Bioprocessing Technology Institute (BTI), and Professor Wanjin Hong, Executive Director of IMCB.
-Our computational efforts were supported by Professor Frank Eisenhaber, Executive Director of BII.
+Finally, to build our chemical compound library, we received generous support from Kong Peng Lam, Executive Director of A*STAR’s Bioprocessing Technology Institute (BTI), and Wanjin Hong, Executive Director of IMCB.
+Our computational efforts were supported by Frank Eisenhaber, Executive Director of BII.
 These events ultimately helped to establish the current drug pipeline we now have.

 4. How might small molecule inhibitor drugs be superior to other drug types in the context of oncology and/or ophthalmology?